USEPA/e-manifest/docs/src/Services/Manifest/validation.md

 ### New Manifest Information Validation

-json

 1. If the New Manifest is created for shipping the waste to another TSDF or back to the Generator

    - If `Emanifest.status >= "ReadyForSignature"` and `Emanifest.containsPreviousRejectOrResidue` is not provided then
-     the
-     service generates the following error:
+     the service generates the following error:
      ```json
      {
        "message": "Mandatory Field is not Provided.",
        "field": "Emanifest.containsPreviousRejectOrResidue"
      }
      ```
-   - If `Emanifest.containsPreviousRejectOrResidue == true` and
+   - If `Emanifest.containsPreviousRejectOrResidue == true` and `Emanifest.additionalInfo.newManifestDestination` is
-     `Emanifest.additionalInfo.newManifestDestination` is not provided then the service generates the following error:
+     not provided then the service generates the following error:
      ```json
      {
        "message": "Mandatory Field is not Provided.",
        "field": "Emanifest.additionalInfo.newManifestDestination"
      }
      ```
-   - If `Emanifest.containsPreviousRejectOrResidue == true` and
+   - If `Emanifest.containsPreviousRejectOrResidue == true`
-     `Emanifest.additionalInfo.originalManifestTrackingNumbers` are not valid the service
+     and`Emanifest.additionalInfo.originalManifestTrackingNumbers` are not valid the service generates the following
-     generates the following warning:
+     warning:
      ```json
      {
        "message": "Invalid value provided.
 Provided Field will be ignored.",